top of page

 Pilot Trial

-64 patients with depression and elevated diabetes risk are being recruited from the primary care clinics of Eskenazi Health, a safety net healthcare system in Indianapolis.
-The primary outcome is hemoglobin A1c, and the secondary outcome is insulin resistance measured by Homeostatic Model Assessment (HOMA-IR).
+200 patients with insomnia and elevated CVD risk are being recruited from the primary care clinics of Eskenazi Health, a safety net healthcare system in Indianapolis.

-This is a 2-year study funded by the National Institute of Diabetes and Digestive and Kidney Diseases
+This is a 5-year study funded by the National Heart, Lung, and Blood Institute

 Due to the success of HIV medications (highly effective antiretroviral therapy), people with HIV are living longer, and HIV is now considered to be a chronic disease.
 Unfortunately, people with HIV have an increased risk of serious non-AIDS events (SNAE) including diabetes, chronic kidney disease, and cardiovascular disease (CVD).
 The causes of this elevated CVD risk are not fully understood.